jessefitz/jessefitz.me/work/portfolio.md

 ### **Applied Information Sciences (AIS) (2005 – 2022)**

-AIS is a strategic consulting firm specializing in technology transformation.
-Jesse served in multiple capacities, culminating in a leadership role in the Office of the CTO.
+AIS is a strategic consulting firm specializing in modern technology transformation.
+Jesse served in multiple capacities throughout his time with AIS.

 #### **Director, Office of the CTO (2020 – 2022)**